Tugen people

+This photo is part of the Anefo photo collection from the Dutch National Archives and documents the state visit of the Kenyan President Daniel Moi of Tugen descent to the Netherlands in 1979.

-The Tugen are a sub tribe of the Kenyan Kalenjin people.
-They fall under the highland nilotes category.
-They occupy Baringo County and some parts of Nakuru County and Elgeyo Marakwet County in the former Rift Valley Province.
-Daniel Arap Moi, the second president of Kenya (1978–2002), came from this sub-tribe.
-The Tugen people speak the Tugen language.
-The Tugen population was 197,556 as of 2019.
+The Tugen are a Southern Nilotic sub-tribe of the Kalenjin people, falling under the highland Nilotes category.
+They primarily occupy Baringo County and parts of Nakuru and Elgeyo Marakwet Counties in the former Rift Valley Province.
+The Tugen population was officially recorded as 197,556 in the 2019 Kenya Census.
+The community is further divided into distinct sections, including the Arror (North Baringo), Samor (Central Baringo), and the Endorois.
+Daniel arap Moi, the second & longest serving president of Kenya (1978–2002), was a prominent member of this sub-tribe.
+They speak the Tugen language, a member of the Kalenjin dialect cluster that is closely related to Kipsigis and Nandi.

 Culture

-Tugen is more diverse in culture and language than other Kalenjin subtribes.
+The Tugen culture is uniquely defined by its adaptation to the diverse landscapes of the Tugen Hills and the Kerio Valley, resulting in a dual identity of pastoralism and agriculture.
+It is more diverse in culture and language than other Kalenjin subtribes.
 It is divided into Arror, Lembus, Torois and Samor.
 There is also small division of the tugens more specifically in mogotio region, former koibatek district; into pogoor, kebeen and kakimoor/kamoor.Aror and Samor follow Tugen circumcision rites and Lembus, Torois, kebeen, pogoor and kamoor follows Nandi circumcision rights.
 Aror have a strong connection with Marakwet people while Samor, pogoor, kebeen, lembus, torois and kamoor have connections with keiyo and Nandi.
-The Lembus and Torois later disowned that they are Tugen and won court case.
-The only subdivision that claims to be tugen are the arror, samoor, ogoor and kamoor unlike what is claimed by the lembus.
-Under population census 2019 they were counted separately.
+Central to their social structure is the age-set system (asista), which traditionally governed rites of passage and community leadership.
+They are renowned for their oral literature and traditional music, often featuring the kimengeng (a six-stringed lyre), which plays a vital role in ceremonies and storytelling.
+The Tugen also maintain a deep spiritual and legal connection to their ancestral lands, most notably the Endorois community, who have gained international recognition for their landmark legal victory at the African Commission regarding land rights and the protection of the Lake Bogoria region.
+This culture remains a blend of deep-rooted Nilotic traditions and a modern political legacy shaped by their important role in Kenya's post-independence history.